Greg Taylor (Scottish footballer): Celtic

 Taylor signed a four-year contract with Celtic on 2 September 2019.
 He made his debut for the club against St Mirren at Celtic Park in a 2-0 home win in the Scottish Premiership on 30 October 2019.

 On 18 August 2020, Taylor scored his first goal for Celtic in a UEFA Champions League qualifying match against KR Reykjavík in a 6-0 victory.

-On 20th December 2020, Taylor featured as a starter for Celtic in the delayed 2019–20 Scottish Cup final against Scottish Championship side Heart of Midlothian.
+On 20 December 2020, Taylor started for Celtic in the delayed 2020 Scottish Cup final against Scottish Championship side Heart of Midlothian.
 In a dramatic match which seen both sides draw each other 3-3 after extra-time, Celtic won on penalties and lifted their 12th successive domestic honour as part of an unprecedented quadruple treble.
 This would also see Taylor collect his first Scottish Cup winners' medal and his second honour with Celtic.

-During the 2021–22 Scottish Premiership season, Taylor established himself as an integral part of Celtic's team under manager Ange Postecoglou and was awarded a long-term contract extension running until 2025.

-On 19th December 2021, Taylor started for Celtic in the 2021–22 Scottish League Cup final against Hibernian and went on to collect another cup winners' medal, largely thanks to a brace from Kyogo Furuhashi which sealed a 2-1 victory and ultimately the Scottish League Cup for Celtic that season.
+During the 2021–22 Scottish Premiership season, Taylor established himself as an integral part of Celtic's team under manager Ange Postecoglou.
+In November 2021 he signed a contract extension with Celtic, which is due to run until 2025.
+On 19 December 2021, Taylor started for Celtic in the 2021–22 Scottish League Cup final against Hibernian and went on to collect another cup winners' medal, largely thanks to a brace from Kyogo Furuhashi which sealed a 2-1 victory and ultimately the Scottish League Cup for Celtic that season.

 On 6 September 2022, Taylor played in his first UEFA Champions League group stage match in a 3-0 home defeat against Real Madrid.
 On 22 October 2022, Taylor scored the winning goal in a 4-3 victory against Heart of Midlothian at Tynecastle Park in the Scottish Premiership.

+Taylor left Celtic at the end of his contract, after the 2024–25 season ended.

+PAOK

+Taylor signed for Greek club PAOK on 1 July 2025.